CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 performance of the EVP and EAP models have been compared with the VP model and with each other in realistic simulations of the Arctic respectively in :cite:`Hunke99` and :cite:`Tsamados13`.

+The EVP numerical
+implementation in this code release is that of :cite:`Hunke02` and :cite:`Hunke03`, with revisions to the numerical solver as in :cite:`Bouillon13`.
+The implementation of the EAP sea ice dynamics into CICE is described in detail in :cite:`Tsamados13`.

+The VP solver implementation mostly follows :cite:`Lemieux08`, with FGMRES :cite:`Saad93` as the linear solver and GMRES as the preconditioner.
+Note that the VP solver has not yet been tested on the ``tx1`` grid or with threading enabled.

 Here we summarize the equations and direct the reader to the above references for details.
-The numerical implementation in this code release is that of :cite:`Hunke02` and :cite:`Hunke03`, with revisions to the numerical solver as in :cite:`Bouillon13`.
-The implementation of the EAP sea ice dynamics into CICE is described in detail in :cite:`Tsamados13`.

 .. _momentum: